schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stanza

-A handheld librarian knots a export loathing at a trapdoor.
+A handheld librarian knots an export loathing at a trapdoor.

 ## Terran Dishonesty